kcarnold/cs344/portfolio/fundamentals/README.md

 * `000`
     * Skip the "How many dogs were there in the dataset?
 How many cats?" question.
     * Add `from fastbook import *` (or `from ipywidgets import widgets`) to be able to use `widgets.FileUpload()`.
+* `009` The note on 'evaluate the loss' should read:

+    Note: PyTorch loss functions take model outputs (predictions), then correct targets (true). `sklearn` loss functions (metrics) use the reverse order.